 Drought Tolerant Landscaping

-The majority of the irrigation at UPC utilizes central irrigation controllers and weather-based sensors.
-HSC is currently converting irrigation zones to have more sensors and central controllers.
+Approximately 90 percent of the irrigation at UPC utilizes central irrigation controllers and weather-based sensors.

 Recycled Water Utilization